Friday, July 31, 2020

 Plato says that the republic of the children of the mind lies “beyond the last peaks and all the seas of the world.”
 To the republic of the children of the mind, Plato gives the name “Atlantis,” which is not modeled after any existing society and represents a new spirit of humanity, a venturing into a higher level of civilization.
-But an Atlantis cannot be founded in a known continent which is filled with the madding crowd of humanity—it needs a new place, which, as Plato puts it, lies “beyond the last peaks and all the seas of the world,” or is shrouded in mystery.
+An Atlantis cannot be founded in a known continent which is filled with the madding crowd of humanity—it needs a new place, which, as Plato puts it, lies “beyond the last peaks and all the seas of the world.”
+Atlantis implies a place that is surrounded in mystery.

 Posted by Anoop Verma at 5:51:00 PM

 The first twenty years of the twenty-first century can be summed up in these words: terrorism, leftism, religious fundamentalism, neoliberalism, neoconservatism, climate change-ism, nihilism, fascism, minority-ism, sexism, neo-racism, revisionism, pandemic-ism.
-The world has not made any worth noticing scientific, technological, industrial, or political achievement in the first twenty years of the twenty-first century.
+The world has not made any major scientific, technological, industrial, or political advancement in the first twenty years of this century.

 Saturday, July 11, 2020

 The history of the year 2020 will be a long history; long will be its months, long its days, and long its hours.
 After five or ten years, when historians start writing the history of 2020, they will analyze this year, hour by hour, and day by day, instead of having an overview of all the 366 days.
-The historians might call 2020, the year of Frankenstein—underneath the complexities related to healthcare, politics, and economy, 2020 is breeding an enormous mob of Frankensteins; in one or two years, the Frankensteins will flood the streets and extort a massive political price.
+The historians might call 2020, the year of Frankenstein.
+Underneath the complexities related to healthcare, politics, and economy, 2020 is breeding an enormous mob of Frankensteins.
+I believe that in one or two years, the Frankensteins bred by 2020 will flood the streets and extort an immense political price.